codepath/android_guides/Animations.md

 ![Animation 3](http://i.imgur.com/Q2uORr7.gif)

-We can also animate sets of other animation sets:
+We can also animate sets of other animator sets:

 ```java
 // Define first set of animations